Dogs and cats that don’t shed: Ten breeds to know about

 Portuguese Water Dog

 Highly intelligent, Portuguese Water Dogs are obedient and often seek to please their owners.
 Originally working dogs, they don’t tire easily and require lots of exercise each day.
-They also require a fair amount of grooming and need their curly coats brushed and combed on a weekly basis.
+They also require a fair amount of grooming and need their curly coats brushed and combed on a daily basis.
 Because Portuguese Water Dogs don’t like being alone, they make very loyal, affectionate companions.
 Males weigh anywhere from 19 to 27 kilos, and females weigh 16 to 23 kilos.

 Five cat breeds that don’t shed

-While there are no scientifically proven hypoallergenic cats, these cat breeds are your best bet if you’re looking for feline friend that doesn’t shed much – or produce too much dander, which is actually worse for allergy sufferers than hair.
+While there are no scientifically proven hypoallergenic cats, these cat breeds are your best bet if you’re looking for feline friend that doesn’t shed much – or produce too much dander, which is worse for allergy sufferers than hair.

 Russian Blue